Craig Gifford Acroblog

 Reinaldo Beyer, lost his life yesterday in an aviation accident.
 The

+entire USA Advanced Aerobatic Team is deeply saddened.
 I haven't posted in ages, and I appreciate everyone following us in Hungary on the team blog.
 Someday I will have time to post more of that trip - but today I remember my friend and teammate.
 Please keep his family in your prayers.

 |